-• Snow and Ice Accumulation.
+Snow and Ice Accumulation

 In certain climates, the potential for snow and ice to build up on roofs is a concern.
-Such accumulations can damage perimeter assemblies and fall from the building, creating a hazard.
+Such accumulations can damage perimeter assemblies, and fall from the building in amounts large enough to be a hazard.

-Improper drainage design can often lead to such build-up at roof edges.
-Gutters and leaders that are too small or configured incorrectly cannot adequately remove runoff before it refreezes, resulting in large accumulations of ice at gutters and eaves that can damage perimeter assemblies and infiltrate the building through a process known as "ice jacking."
-During design, calculations should be performed to ensure that the roof's drainage system is adequately sized and that gutters are configured in accordance with
+Improper drainage design can often lead to such buildup at roof edges.
+Gutters and leaders that are too small, or configured incorrectly, cannot adequately remove runoff before it refreezes, resulting in large accumulations of ice at gutters and eaves that can damage perimeter assemblies and infiltrate the building through a process known as "ice jacking".
+During design, calculations should be performed to ensure that the roof's drainage system is adequately sized, and that gutters are configured in accordance with recognized standards such as the Sheet Metal and Air Conditioning Contractors' National Association Architectural Sheet Metal Manual.